RyuichiHashimoto/tmux-template/README.md

 ## Usage

-To use the `ide.sh` script, follow these steps:
+To use the `tmux_setup.sh` script, follow these steps:

 1. Open a terminal window and start a new tmux session by running the following command: